Oryzone/OryzoneBoilerplateBundle/Resources/doc/index.md

 ======================================
 Hello folks, with OryzoneBoilerplateBundle you can easily create heavily optimized HTML5 twig templates empowered with great features such as CSS resets, CDNed jquery (with offline fallback), asynchronous google analytics script and so on.

 Have you ever wondered where to start to create an HTML5 web site by using Symfony2?
-Well you came in the right place!
+Yes?!
+Well, you came in the right place!
 Let's go on! ;)

+If you haven't ever experienced [twig][twig] and its inheritance system I heavily encourage you to [dig further](http://www.twig-project.org/doc/templates.html) before starting out with this bundle.

 Installation
 ------------